orgcottontee/YourShop/README.md

-yu-shop-catherine
+Yu Shop

-This repo is a shopping app called Yu Shop.
-This app must have:
+Yu Shop is an app where you will discover timeless, quality clothing created by independent designers.

-- Products for sale displayed in a list
+- Discover products on sale in a list
-- Product catalog fetched from an API and saved in the app
+- Discover products in a catalog fetched from an API and saved in the app
-- The feature to allow users to choose a product and add it to the shopping cart
+- Select you favorite product(s) and add them to your shopping cart
-- The total amount due will be calculated at checkout
+- View the total amount due at checkout before finalzing payment
-- An option to apply a discount code on the checkout page
+- Apply a discount code at the checkout page
-- An option for users to write a review and add a photo of the product they purchased
+- Write a review and add a photo of the product(s) you purhcased